Yatheesh-Nagella/f1-gpt/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT-5 and embeddings API
+- OpenAI for GPT-3.5-turbo and embeddings API
 - DataStax for Astra DB vector database
+- Vercel AI SDK for streaming responses
 - LangChain for document processing
-- Next.js team for the awesome framework
+- Next.js team for the framework
+- Lucide React for beautiful icons
 - Formula 1 community for the inspiration

 ## 📞 Support